 motorcycle owner but would be very useful for a motorcycle mechanic.

 on the subject.
-One thing's for sure: it is absolutely the "Bible" of
+One thing's for sure: it is absolutely the "Bible"

-and superbly illustrated books related to motorcycles
+well researched and superbly illustrated books related to motorcycles

 and motorcycle technology.
 The books are being released as part

-of their Motorbooks Workshop series and also as general motorcycle-related
+of their Motorbooks Workshop series and also as general

-reviewed recently on webBikeworld.
+which was reviewed recently on webBikeworld.
 Other topics